 A group of lions is collectively known as a "pride."
 At Lincoln High School, our Lion Pride takes on special meaning.
-Together, our Lion Pride means to hold ourselves to high expectations, and, from living those ideals, we "RISE UP" to become a school community that relies on one another, supports one another, and excels.
+Together, our Lion Pride means to hold ourselves to high expectations, and we must continually "RISE UP" (Respect - Integrity - Safety - Engagement - Unity - Pride) to become a school community that relies on one another, supports one another, and excels.
 This handbook has been prepared to inform you of the policies and procedures which aid our learning community in our collective and individual growth.
 It reflects our core values and beliefs, and states our expectations so that we can flourish together as proud Lincoln High School Lions.